Don’t Force It: This Is How You Really Teach Your Kid To Share (And Be Patient)

 This sharing lesson was one of many smart parenting tricks I got from my little sister, who had her first kid a year and a half before me.
 She’s intuitive and thoughtful, always balancing between ensuring her kids have all their physical and emotional needs met, without leading them to a sense of entitlement or martyring herself.

 I was reminded of the sharing lesson in particular though, when a TikTok video popped up on my For You page.
-In the video, which is captioned, “Parenting & behavior management tips: taking turns,” user Jessica Lee Murray’s husband plays with the couple’s young daughter, who is wearing what appears to be a princess dress.
+In the video (which has since been deleted), “Parenting & behavior management tips: taking turns,” a man plays with his young daughter, who is wearing what appears to be a princess dress.

 The video starts mid-action, as if Mom has grabbed her camera specifically to catch the interaction.
 We can see that the little girl wants a sparkly toy crown — which her father is in the process of placing on his own head.